vdgvzr/milestone-project-3/README.md

     - `pip3 install -r requirements.txt`

-5. Create a Procfile and set the web scale:

-    - `ech web: python app.py > Procfile`
-    - `heroku ps:scale web=1`

-6. Sign into MongoDB and create a new database with the collections:
+5. Sign into MongoDB and create a new database.

-    - books
-    - genre
-    - review
-    - users

-7. Run the python file.
+6. Run the python file.
 The app is now live.

 ***